 When collecting sports memorabilia, it’s best to be selective and educated in your choices.
 That’s because not every item is worth the price (or will go up in value), and there is a lot of fraud in the industry today.
 Therefore, here are a few items you may want to avoid:

 The FBI estimates that anywhere from 70 to 90 percent of autographed sports memorabilia in the marketplace today is fake.
 With so much available online, it can be difficult to distinguish between an authentic signature and a bogus one.
 To ensure that you’re getting the real thing, stick to items that have been authenticated by one of the leading third-party authentication services, such as PSA/DNA or JSA.

 Made in large quantities, pins also hold up well over time, making them an item that lots of people have.
 That means, they’re probably not worth much, except in sentimental value.

 Since it’s way easier to stamp a baseball (or other item) than to get it signed by a big-name player, stamped signatures are worth far less than actual autographs.

 These items are also never in short supply, making them worth much less than other memorabilia.

 Unless it’s a first edition, in mint condition, and signed by the author/player, tell-all books by players and other sports celebrities probably won’t be worth what you originally paid for them.

-Typically mass-produced, plaques of your favourite player or team are built for kid’s rooms or man caves, not for valuable collections.
+Typically mass-produced, plaques of your favorite player or team are built for kid’s rooms or man caves, not for valuable collections.

-To see what an old sports video game is worth, try to trade one in at EB Games/GameStop Canada.
+To see what an old sports video game is worth, just visit GameStop and try to return one.
 You may have fun playing it, but that doesn’t mean you can sell it for a profit.